LinusU/node-loudness/README.md

 ## OS Support

-Currently Mac OS X and Linux (ALSA) is supported, please send a pull requests if you are using another setup.
+Currently macOS, Windows (>= Vista) and Linux (ALSA) is supported, please send a pull request if you are using another setup.